csci701f23/undercover-salamander/DOCUMENTATION.md

 # REACT DOCUMENTATION:

 # MapViewer Component Documentation
-Initializes the below components (ScrollBar, Map, TabBar, and Scale) and handles their state if needed .
+Initializes the below components (ScrollBar, Map, TabBar, and Scale) and handles their state if needed.

 ### State handlers
 * [currentYear, setCurrentYear]: Handles the year being set by ScrollBar